 Houston Community College Number Two in Degree Earners

 The second spot on the top 100 list went to Houston Community College, which awarded 3,606 associate degrees in 2011.
 The school is located on Main Street in the heart of Houston, Texas.
 This school boasted a 2012 fall enrollment of more than 70,000 students; 60 percent of that population is either Hispanic or African American.
 Houston Community College offers a number of associate degree options, including an Associate in Arts, Associate Arts in Teaching, Associate in Science, and Associate in Applied Science.

 According to the Community College Week list, 25 percent of the students earning an associate degree in 2011 were African American, while another 23 percent were Hispanic.
 This school also awarded 23 percent of its degrees to non-resident alien students.
 Just 14 percent of the total degrees distributed were given to white students of the school.

 The third community college on this year’s list was Salt Lake Community College.
 As the largest college in the state of Utah, this institution boasts a student population of more than 60,000 students on 13 campuses across the state.
-Despite its massive size, classroom ratios are approximately one professor for every 20 students, which guarantees personalized instruction for all students at the school, according to the college’s website
+Despite its massive size, classroom ratios are approximately one professor for every 20 students, which guarantees personalized instruction for all students at the school, according to the college’s website.

-Salt Lake City Community College awarded 3,414 associate degrees in 2011, with 81 percent of those degrees going to white students at the school.
+Salt Lake Community College awarded 3,414 associate degrees in 2011, with 81 percent of those degrees going to white students at the school.
 Just two percent of the students earning degrees were African American, and another six percent were Hispanic.
 This school also offers a variety of associate degree options, including an Associate of Arts, Associate of Applied Science, Associate of Science, and an Associate of Pre-Engineering.
 The college currently has more than 120 fields of study to choose from.

 The Community College Week analysis provides insight into the community colleges nationwide that are seeing the best degree production.
-It is important to note that these figures to not necessarily indicate completion rates for schools overall – schools with higher student populations typically produce more associate degrees than smaller schools.
+It is important to note that these figures do not necessarily indicate completion rates for schools overall – schools with higher student populations typically produce more associate degrees than smaller schools.
 However, this list does provide valuable information on the number of associate degrees earned in any given year, and you can peruse the entire Community College Week list to see where your prospective campus ranks.